VCollins/EventGearSauce/README.md

 The development approach followed will use site-wide static files (CSS, JS & images) and HTML templates.
 This is done so that all projects within the main project folder have access to these assets.

+So far, basic CRUD pages exist for adding sound equipment to the site.

 Thanks to [William S. Vincent](https://github.com/wsvincent) for his book series on Django development.